living-screen/living-screen.github.io/docs/myco-screen.md

 ---
 layout: page
-title: About the Living Screen
+title: Myco Screen
 permalink: /myco-screen/
 ---

-The answer is mycelium.
+The answer is *mycelium*!

-This page will be populated before the publication of the paper...
+This page will be populated before the publication of the paper, but after review, for anonymity.

 With special thanks to the team from Anon!!!